 In this section you'll learn:

-You don't have to react right away.
+You don't have to react right away to every thought you have.
 You are allowed to not have an opinion yet.
-You are allowed to say "I need to think about this" and actually mean it.
+We can benefit from taking a step back and thinking before we form an opinion or thought.
 The news cycle is designed to keep you in a constant state of reaction.
 Most of it can wait until you're ready to think clearly.

-Slowing down doesn't mean being uninformed.
-It means giving yourself permission to breathe before you respond — to research before you conclude, to sit with something uncomfortable before you decide what it means.
+Slowing down isnt harmful.
+It is our way of giving our brain space to work properly before responding.
+Some times we need to research before we conclude, or to sit with something uncomfortable before you decide what it means.

 Try this: The next time something makes you immediately angry or afraid online, wait 24 hours before sharing it or forming a strong opinion.
 See if you feel the same way after you've slept on it.